-My good friend Chloe Hunt who I went to university with recently completed the UX Designer Foundation course at RED Academy in Vancouver, B.C., Canada.
+My good friend recently completed the UX Designer Foundation course at RED Academy in Vancouver, B.C., Canada.
 Having gone to a web development bootcamp, I really appreciate the value that these short term immersive types of education can provide.
-I learned more hands on skills in 2 months than I did in four years of university.
-Not to say I didn’t love my degree, I just found myself graduating without any solid skill set outside of research and writing.
-I wouldn’t be surprised if these sorts of bootcamp style private education programs become more popular across most industries and fields.
 The program at RED is 10 weeks long and provides students with a foundation in UX design and hands on skills taught by professionals in the field.
-This is an interview with Chloe about her experience for anyone curious about the program.
+This is an interview with Chloe Hunt about her experience for anyone who is curious about the program.

 What is your background, and why did you decide to go to RED Academy?

 I did my degree in Psychology and then went into marketing.
 At the time it seemed like the next logical step because I was really interested in consumer psyc.
 After 2 years in marketing I wasn’t as excited about the industry as I was when I graduated and that’s when I found UX Design, the perfect mix of psychology and design!

 What was a day in the program like?

 Every day is different but that’s the fun!
 It usually starts with a few hours of lessons and then workshop time.

 We had 4 instructors in my program, each with a wealth of experience and knowledge in UX and a wide range backgrounds.
 For example one instructor who had just moved over from the UK was amazing with Typography but also went deep into the subject of dark patterns and how detrimental they are to good UX.
 Another was really into research and data interpretation and always getting excited about affinity diagrams.

 Can you describe a project you worked on and tools you used?